Overview of Machine Learning in Digital Marketing

 This method of using machine learning in marketing is very useful for segmented marketing campaigns.
 Businesses can use comments to deliver more targeted content, collaborating with machines to optimize content and services.

 Probably the best example of this is Google Rank Brain.
 Its ability to leverage the searcher’s intent has made the search engine giant an incredibly efficient service.
-These search engines are constantly improving the accuracy of its results based on the context of each query.
+These search engines are constantly improving the accuracy of their results based on the context of each query.

 Amazon’s aforementioned success in e-commerce personalization is based on machine learning.
 They collect a huge amount of data on their customers’ behaviors, interests, and shopping habits in order to personalize the online shopping experience.